 In 1955, the Air Defense Command took the initiative to return units to their historic bases, prompting the return of parts of the First Pursuit Group, now designated the First Fighter Wing, to Selfridge Field.
 The First Fighter Wing remained at Selfridge for another 15 years, though the base was already entering another phase of its history, which would culminate in the transfer in 1971 from the U.S. Air Force to the Michigan Air National Guard.
 Under the Michigan Air National Guard, Selfridge served as the host organization, serving as a model of a successful joint-services installation with units from all five branches of the armed forces represented within its gates.
 (Courtesy of book, Images of Aviation: Selfridge Field).

 Selfridge Field was named in memory of Thomas Etholen Selfridge (1883-1908) in San Francisco, a graduate from the United States Military Academy at West Point with the class of 1903.
 Lt.
 Selfridge was 31st in his class of 96, ranking well below the valedictorian, Douglas MacArthur (1880-1964).
 After receiving his commission, Selfridge was assigned to the field artillery and then was attached to the U.S. Army Signal Corps, where he had an opportunity to explore the potentials of military aviation and joined Dr. Alexander Graham Bell in his experiments with kites with great lifting capacity.
 He also became involved in designing and building early aircraft.
-On September 17, 1908 while conducting trials of the Wright airplane he went aloft with Orville Wright.
+On September 17, 1908, while conducting trials of the Wright airplane he went aloft with Orville Wright.
 On that day, flying about 150 feet from the ground over Fort Meyer, Virginia, Wright put the plane into a steep turn.
-The wing flexed and the propeller blade snapped off and the plane, out of control, crashed.
+The wing flexed propeller blade snapped off and the plane, out of control, crashed.
 Lt.
 Selfridge died that afternoon, the first man killed in a heavier-than-air flying machine.
 Orville Wright was hospitalized for several weeks.

 About MAGHA and the Selfridge Military Air Museum